 Like Father, like son – deciding on the next course of action.

-Although I took a DNA test in early 2019, it has given me a list of several hundred others who share DNA with me, but it hasn’t particularly flagged up any dramatic discovery.
+Although I took a DNA test in early 2019, it has given me a list of several thousand others who share DNA with me, but it hasn’t particularly flagged up any dramatic discovery.

 One interesting piece of inheritance, is that my mother has Blood Group ‘B’, which is quite unusual.
 None of the rest of us have this blood group.
 It would be interesting to know, which part of her ancestry, she has inherited this from.